binarybrain11/Archipelago/worlds/fftii/docs/en_Final Fantasy Tactics Ivalice Island.md

 - Ramza's unique Squire job chapter upgrades
 - All gear and consumable items
 - Items containing an amount of gil added straight to your War Funds.
+- Items containing an amount of JP added straight to every characer's jobs.
 - Optionally, enabling jobs besides Squire for your team can be in the item pool.

 ### Locations